milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

 3. Run the following command to install Milvus.

 <div class="alert note">
-This topic uses the <code>my-release</code> as the release name.
+This topic uses <code>my-release</code> as the release name.
 Replace it with your release name.
 </div>

 ```shell